Where exactly is Clyde Gateway?

 Over the next two decades up until 2028, Clyde Gateway will lead the way on achieving unparalleled social, economic and physical change right across its communities.
 It will make investments in key sites that will deliver new houses and new jobs, as well as taking steps to maximise training and work opportunities for current and new residents.

-How much money is being spent on Clyde Gateway?
+How much public money is being spent on Clyde Gateway?

 How many jobs are you going to create?